aaronparker/aaronparker.github.io/_posts/2007-03-07-safely-remove-hardware-gets-a-facelift-almost.md

 <a target="_blank" href="http://www.stealthpuppy.com/photos/images/images/1096/original.aspx"></a>

 So essentially we have two ways of achieving the same thing, but we get two different notifications.
 To me balloon notifications are far more effective and since they took the time to implement it, why not update the original notification too?
-Now as I don&#8217;t work for Microsoft I can&#8217;t possibly have an understanding of the design process, but updating the first method to match the new one just makes sense.
+Now as I don't work for Microsoft I can't possibly have an understanding of the design process, but updating the first method to match the new one just makes sense.